dx-ted-emea/azure-tessel/labs/docker/README.md

 Next we use the following command to push our container to the Docker Hub to make it publically available (for private container repos there is some billing involved).

-    sudo docker push username/tesselapi
+    sudo docker push [USER NAME]/tesselapi

+Now head over to the Docker host we setup and execute the following:

+    sudo docker --tls pull [USER NAME]/tesselapi

+    sudo docker --tls run -d -p 80:80 [USER NAME]/tesselapi

+Check the portal and use the interface or the command we used earlier to open up the ports in case you ended up with different port than mentioned earlier.

 #### Running the REST API and connecting up the Tessel client

-Now we have our REST API running in the Container host on Azure we can setup the Tessel to call it.
+Now we have our REST API running in the Container host on Azure we can setup the Tessel to call it using the http://[DOCKER HOSTNAME].cloudapp.net address.

 Summary
 -------